Dr. Mihkel Pajusalu

 Saimoon Islam Quazi, M. Sc.

-Quazi Saimoon Islam is currently pursuing his Masters in Robotics and Computer Engineer, specializing in Space Technology, at the University of Tartu since 2018.
+Quazi Saimoon Islam is currently pursuing his PhD in physics and received his Masters degree in Robotics and Computer Engineer from the University of Tartu in 2020.
 He is active member of the ESTCube-2 project, working on the Star Tracker subsystem.
-He is passionate about the continuous development of space technology and in particular, navigational systems for ground vehicles and deep space exploration.
-He is currently working as an intern at the Nutikas (R&D) project.
+He is passionate about the continuous development of space technology and in particular, visual navigational systems for ground vehicles and deep space exploration.
+He is currently working as an engineer at the Nutikas (R&D) project.

 Hans Teras, M. Sc.